bSI-InfraRoom/MVD-Infra-Test-Instructions/E2b1-ASTPC/README.md

 <details><summary>Object grouping</summary>

-For the **Object grouping** capability, the test is considered passed if **all** the following validation criteria are satisfied.

-The validation procedure must verify that a group of the requested type is grouping (via `IfcRelAssignsToGroup`) exactly a given number of objects of the requested type, no more and no less.

 - **Concept Template**: Group Assignment
 - **Usage** (if existing): NA
+> **Acceptance criteria**: For the **Object grouping** capability, the test is considered passed if **all** the following validation criteria are satisfied.
+>
+> The validation procedure must verify that a group of the requested type is grouping (via `IfcRelAssignsToGroup`) exactly a given number of objects of the requested type, no more and no less.

 | Group    | Group Type                          | Minimum | Maximum | Object             | Object Type          |
 |----------|-------------------------------------|---------|---------|--------------------|----------------------|